RealMrLogan/Hardware-Resource-Monitor/README.md

 **NOTE: HWiNFO64 must be running before RSM can run, otherwise you will get null data.**

+## How it works
+HWiNFO64 collects a lot of juicy data from the sensors running on the machine.
+RSM magically takes that data and exposes it via a server.
+The renderer process (React) makes a request to the main process (Electron) at a given interval.
+Then the main process requests data from RSM and sends that sweet, sweet info back to the frontend.

 ## Install
 ```bash
 npm i